galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 fragment the DNA in unfixed cells and thus allows to study protein-DNA interactions in a more natural state.
 The added pA(G)-MNase thus creates shorted fragments that lead to a higher resolution for the mapping in comparison to your standard ChIP-Seq protocol.
 CUT&RUN follows four fundamental steps: (1) permeabilize the nuclei or cells coated on beads, (2) incubate with the selective antibody of the POI, (3) add the pA(G)-MNase and activate the enzyme for a small period of time, (4) release CUT&RUN fragments and collect the DNA from the supernatant.
 Afterward, the DNA can be purified, PCR amplified and prepared for sequencing.
-You can find the CUT&RUN protocol [here](https://www.protocols.io/view/cut-amp-run-targeted-in-situ-genome-wide-profiling-14egnr4ql5dy/v3).
+You can find the CUT&RUN protocol at [protocols.io](https://www.protocols.io/view/cut-amp-run-targeted-in-situ-genome-wide-profiling-14egnr4ql5dy/v3).

 In this tutorial, we will use data from the study of {% cite Zhu2019 %}.
 The article introduces a CUT&RUN pipeline that we will **not** completely follow.
 It is important to note at this point that a CUT&RUN data analysis is more similar to an ATAC-Seq experiment than a standard ChIP-Seq.
 We will analyze the two biological replicates from a CUT&RUN experiment for the aforementioned TF GATA1 in humans.